NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

 **Supported operations**

--   `write` - Writes to the speaker of the connected device
+-   `write` - Writes to the speaker of the connected device.
     - **Parameters**:
         - Object:
             - mode - Mode of the speaker.
 Can be one of the following: 1, 2 or 3.